nopnop2002/esp-idf-mqtt-image-client/README.md

 # How to use
 - Open browser.
 - Enter the esp32 address in your browser's address bar.
+- You can use the mDNS hostname instead of the IP address.
+ Default mDNS name is esp32-server.local.
 - Press Connect button.
 You can use broker.hivemq.com.
 - Press Subscribe button.